 Podhoretz’s screed inspired Ginsberg to fire back in the pages of the Village Voice: “His criticism of Jack’s spontaneous bop prosody shows that he can’t tell the difference between words as rhythm and words as in diction.
 The bit about anti-intellectualism is a piece of vanity … The trouble is that Podhoretz has a great ridiculous fat-bellied mind which he pats too often.”
 Ginsberg went on to describe Kerouac as “the greatest craftsman writing today.
 He writes continuously, can write a hundred words a minute, and gets better each time … Jack’s style was discovered — arrived upon instinctively, not copied — theoretical-like from a theology.”

 It was all very exciting to read about this wild literary jousting a quarter of a century later, in the 1980s.
 (And it’s amusing to note that Podhoretz would forever remain clueless about the world around him; in 2010, he wrote, “I hereby declare that I would rather be ruled by the Tea Party than by the Democratic Party, and I would rather have Sarah Palin sitting in the Oval Office than Barack Obama.”)
 But it was even more exciting to actually read Kerouac’s amphetamine prose, which spoke to my own ADHD generation as clearly and as relevantly as it had to the original tiny coterie of late-’50s New York City bohemians.
 And not only Kerouac’s words, but also the words of Ginsberg, James Baldwin, William S. Burroughs, LeRoi Jones (now Amiri Baraka) and Gregory Corso, not to mention all the unsung women of the Beat Generation: Hettie Jones, Diane di Prima, Joyce Johnson and so many others.
+[Note: Two years after this essay ran, Tarrah and I would go see di Prima, who died in 2020, do a reading at a bookshop in Berkeley.]
 Those writers and their characters opened minds, told kids like me, from small towns across Flyover America, that there was a much bigger world out there and that we could be part of it.

 Today, more than a half-century since the publication of On the Road, that bigger world is a click away.
 There’s little that an innocent kid from a small town doesn’t know that he or she can’t Google.
 So, the question is: How will the adrenaline rush of On the Road read to a young audience in 2013 watching the movie version on Netflix while texting friends?
 Kerouac himself was as ADHD as any plugged-in kid today, but if Salles hasn’t integrated the author’s nonstop amphetamine buzz onscreen in a way that works in a world of digital multitasking, it’s easy to see how this meandering road story could wind up in a ditch.